 Our district policy:

-- send students home when there are live lice.
+- send students home when live lice are found in their hair.

-- prohibits readmission to school without a lice check by the school nurse or principal's designee.
+- prohibits readmission to school without proof of treatment and a lice check by the school nurse or principal's designee.

 - If a student still has living lice, they will be sent back home for further treatment.

 It is not our district's practice to check the heads of all our students in a class or grade.
 A student may be referred for a lice check if they are continually scratching their head or lice are visible.

 WHAT PARENTS CAN DO